masteringmodernpayments/book/pci.md

 ### Installing the certificate at Heroku

-At this point, you'll need to attach the SSL certificate to your application.
+Now that you have your bright shiny new certificate you'll need to attach it to your application.
 With Heroku, [this is easy][pci-heroku_ssl].

 ```bash
 $ heroku addons:add ssl:endpoint